Analysis System

 Usage:

-from bengal.analysis import GraphVisualizer
+from bengal.analysis import KnowledgeGraph, GraphVisualizer

-visualizer = GraphVisualizer(knowledge_graph)
+visualizer = GraphVisualizer(site, graph)

-Performance Advisor (bengal/analysis/performance_advisor.py)
+Performance Advisor (bengal/analysis/performance/advisor.py)

 Analyzes:

-• Hub-first streaming opportunities
+• Parallel processing opportunities

-• Cache hit potential
+• Incremental build potential

 Usage:

-from bengal.analysis.performance_advisor import PerformanceAdvisor
+from bengal.analysis.performance import analyze_build

-advisor = PerformanceAdvisor(site, knowledge_graph)
+advisor = analyze_build(stats)

-print(f" Impact: {rec.impact}")
+print(f" Impact: {suggestion.impact}")

 CLI Integration